The Wright Family

 Breaking for the renovation and expansion of Gignilliat Hall)

 The WSOB reflects the entrepreneurial spirit of the Northwest Georgia community.
 As an entrepreneur, Lamar believed the following quotes led to his success in business.
-You will find these quotes throughout the WSOB where they serve as inspiration for today’s WSOB students – our future DSC business leaders.
+You will find these quotes throughout the WSOB where they serve as inspiration for today’s WSOB students – our future business leaders.

 - “Do the right thing always.” – C. Lamar Wright